-There have arguably never been more obstacles in relationships than in this past pandemic year.
-Amidst social distancing and navigating the online dating world, you’d think fledgling couples have it hard enough as it is.
+There have arguably never been more obstacles in relationships than in this past year and a half.
+In navigating the online dating world, you’d think fledgling couples have it hard enough as it is.
 However, try throwing in the all-too-common dilemma of your friends not liking your partner and you’ve got a whole other beast to tackle.
 Yes, as insignificant as it may sound, conflict with your significant other and your BFF can result in a mess of things including unnecessary awkwardness, resentment, and division — and no one wants that.

 “If your friend or partner can’t be around each other, it puts you in a difficult position,” says Dr. Kate Balestrieri, licensed clinical and forensic psychologist, to TZR.
 "This is a tricky situation because now you’re having three people making a friendship and/or relationship work.”
 Let’s be honest, it’s complicated enough making it work with two people.
 So, navigating your love with multiple parties is far from, well, a party, as it raises questions surrounding who to defend and protect, how to navigate situations in which they are in the same space, and who to prioritize.
 Over time, these scenarios and head games can really take their toll on one’s psyche and, eventually, the relationships involved.